SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Safe Flow Matching

-\begin{remark} Due to such relaxation for feasibility, the positivity for $h_j(\bm{E}_i \mathcal{T}_{1^-})$ may not be satisfied.
-In such cases, the importance of condition 2 in \cref{definition_flow_matching_barrier_function_complex} is shown, where the safe trajectory $\mathcal{T}_1$ is obtained by solving
+\begin{remark} Due to such relaxation for feasibility, the positivity for $h_j(\bm{E}_k \bm{\mathcal{T}}_{1^-})$ may not be satisfied.
+In such cases with additional consideration of the numerical stability, the deployment of the terminal safety filter as shown in \cref{fig_intro} is essential.
+Specifically, the safe trajectory $\bm{\mathcal{T}} = \bm{\mathcal{T}}_1$ is obtained from the terminal filter by solving